 The United Nations (UN) administered the ‘Convention on International Trade in Endangered Species of Wild Fauna and Flora’ (CITES).
 The participating states, of which Canada is one, recognize “that wild fauna and flora in their many (…) varied forms are an irreplaceable part of the natural systems of the earth which must be protected for this and the generations to come… The Contracting States are conscious of the ever-growing value of wild fauna and flora from aesthetic, scientific, cultural, recreational and economic points of view; Recognizing that peoples and States are and should be the best protectors of their own wild fauna and flora”

 We operate by this principle and believe the responsibility ranges from every individual to all governments and the international community.
 The Chilcotin Ark Institute promotes responsible resource and land management by all entities and governments from federal, provincial and regional governments, to First Nations, land owners, farmers, ranchers, guide outfitters, tourism operators, forestry, mining, all stakeholders and the public.

-The last 30 years we have focused our work on the Bridge River Watershed area, with a special focus on the South Chilcotin Mountains, located in the south eastern corner of the Chilcotin Ark.
-We are now expanding the region of our conservation and stewardship research and projects to the whole Chilcotin Ark to ensure habitat connectivity and climate change resilience.
-To do so we are striving to create a working landscape concept and a management that sustains viable populations of species.
+The last 30+ years we have focused our work on the Bridge River Watershed area, with a special focus on the South Chilcotin Mountains, located in the south eastern corner of the Chilcotin Ark.
+By expanding the region of our conservation and stewardship research and projects to the whole Chilcotin Ark we ensure habitat connectivity and climate change resilience.
+To do so we are striving to create a working landscape concept and management that sustains viable populations of species.
 The tool we use for measuring the success of our conservation efforts is to achieve maximum wildlife population numbers for the habitat‘s potential carrying capacity, this being the indicator for sustainable land management.